re-ops/re-core/README.md

 # Intro

+This repository includes two main components:

-Re-core is a live functional environment for setting up VM instances in a consistent and reliable way across multiple providers (AWS, DigitalOcean and Native KVM).
+* Re-core is a live functional environment for setting up VM instances in a consistent and reliable way across multiple providers (AWS, DigitalOcean,KVM and LXC).

+* Re-mote a remote management swiss knife that supports SSH and ZeroMQ (using [Re-gent](https://github.com/re-ops/re-gent)) enabling provisioning, security auditing and metric collection using distributed Clojure functions.

-It is a part of the [Re-ops](https://re-ops.github.io/re-ops/) project that offers a live coding environment for configuration management.
+Both components are a part of the [Re-ops](https://re-ops.github.io/re-ops/) project that offers a live coding environment for configuration management.

-For more detailed information please follow the [setup](https://re-ops.github.io/re-docs/setup/re-core.html#intro) and [usage](https://re-ops.github.io/re-docs/usage/#re-core) guides.
+For more detailed information please follow the [setup](https://re-ops.github.io/re-docs/setup/) and [usage](https://re-ops.github.io/re-docs/usage/) guides.

 [![Build Status](https://travis-ci.org/re-ops/re-core.png)](https://travis-ci.org/re-ops/re-core)